 (PDFs open in new window)

-2016-2017 Heating Season Guidelines As the temperatures begin to change, please review and distribute throughout your agency the 2016-2017 Heating Season Guidelines for temperature guidelines for municipal buildings.
+2017 Cooling Season Guidelines As the temperatures begin to change, please review and distribute throughout your agency the 2017 Cooling Season Guidelines for temperature guidelines for municipal buildings.